Exercise and a Healthy Lifestyle

 26/01/2017

-Exercise is an important part of a healthy lifestyle, in addition to nutrition (a balanced diet) and adequate hydration (drinking water).
+Exercise is an important part of a healthy lifestyle, along with nutrition (a balanced diet) and adequate hydration (drinking water).

-Most people would think of exercise being an important part of achieving a healthy weight, but the immediate response is often a gym membership or starting running.
+Most people would think of exercise as an important part of achieving a healthy weight.
+The immediate response is often a gym membership or starting running.
+If not properly instructed, planned, and maintained, both can lead to injury, frustration, and perhaps even abandonment.

-But exercise doesn’t have to be going to the gym every day, it can and should be part of every day life, and it is better to be varied so that boredom doesn’t creep in.
+Exercise doesn’t have to involve going to the gym every day; it can and should be part of everyday life, and it is better to be varied so that boredom doesn’t creep in.

 What do you enjoy doing now?
 What would fit with your lifestyle?
 What did you used to enjoy doing that has lapsed?
 What activities do your friends and family enjoy?